-Unallocated income and expenses, net increased \$19.2 million, or 7.9%, primarily due to higher costs in 2017 due to the Southern Air acquisition, unallocated interest expense, growth initiatives, amortization of the Amazon customer incentive asset, and legal and professional fees related to our preliminary injunction to stop the aforementioned labor-related operational disruptions.
-Partially offsetting these items were costs resulting from a 2016 change in control, as defined under certain benefit plans, related to the Amazon transaction (see Note 7 to our Financial Statements) and a 2016 accrual for legal matters.
+Unallocated income and expenses, net increased \$19.2 million, or 7.9%, primarily due to higher costs in 2017 due to the Southern Air acquisition, unallocated interest expense, growth initiatives, amortization of a customer incentive asset, and legal and professional fees related to our preliminary injunction to stop the aforementioned labor-related operational disruptions.
+Partially offsetting these items were costs resulting from a 2016 change in control, as defined under certain benefit plans, related to a customer transaction with warrants (see Note 8 to our Financial Statements) and a 2016 accrual for legal matters.